 If you are submitting a thesis, make sure you are on the Senior Thesis Google Group/mailing list so that you will receive reminders, special announcements, and helpful hints.
 All thesis students will automatically be added to this list after submitting their thesis contract.
 You are welcome to opt out if you would prefer not to receive this helpful information.

 The Library requires and pays for one copy to be bound and archived at Eckerd College.
-This copy must be printed double spaced, single OR double-sided, and with continuous printing on 8 ½ x 11” 100% cotton fiber paper (aka ragabond or “thesis” paper, available at the EC Copy Center, office supply stores, or Amazon).
-The EC Copy Center in Edmundson Hall prints theses on cotton paper at $0.18 per page.
-Final documents can be sent to the Copy Center at email@example.com).
+This copy must be printed double spaced, single OR double-sided, and with continuous printing on 8 ½ x 11” 100% cotton fiber paper (aka ragabond or “thesis” paper, available at the Eckerd Copy Center (online only), office supply stores, or Amazon).
+The Eckerd Copy Center prints theses on cotton paper at $0.18 per page.
+Final documents can be submitted online to the Eckerd Copy Center.

 Additional, bound copies may be requested at a cost of $20 each.
 Additional copies can be printed on normal copy paper.